Scripts

 ipairs (t)

-Returns three values: an iterator function, the table t, and 0, so
+Returns three values: an iterator function, the table t

 that the construction